 JNIOR (pronounced “junior”) is a Network I/O Resource utilizing the Java™ platform.

 TUV Safety Mark (IEC, EN 60950), CE Mark, FCC Class B, CB Scheme Available, RoHS Compliant.
+A copy of the TUV Certification PDF can be obtained from the All Downloads page.

 11 ounces (312 grams).